 - Talk to neighbours or friends who might be able to recommend services.

 - Check that the person who will be applying the pesticides holds a valid Victorian Pest Control Licence.
+You can check the status of a pest control licence status here.

 - Check the authorisation on their licence.